hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_mountain_range_on_another_planet_w_e6fa1b37-5b36-48a7-b9d2-f7f2210214a5-0_1.content.md

 - [Astronomy Magazine](#)

 ## Contact Us
 Have questions or feedback?
 We'd love to hear from you!
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 ## About Us
 At Cosmic Adventures, we're passionate about exploring the mysteries of space and sharing our love of astronomy with others.
 Our wallpapers are just one way we hope to inspire people to look up at the stars and dream big.